stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. warning::

     This feature is not yet available in the Ruby SDK.
 For updates, you can follow `ticket #161 <https://github.com/stormpath/stormpath-sdk-ruby/issues/161>`_ on Github.

     In the meantime, please use the Stormpath Admin Console.
-Please see `the Directory Creation section of the Admin Console Guide <http://docs.stormpath.com/console/product-guide/latest/directories.html#create-a-directory>`_.
+Please see `the Directory Creation section of the Admin Console Guide <http://docs.stormpath.com/console/product-guide/latest/directories.html#create-a-directory>`_ for more information.

   .. todo::